-Other financial instruments such as cash and cash equivalents, dividends receivable, other assets, management fee payable and accrued expenses are short term financial assets and financial liabilities whose carrying amounts are approximate to their fair value.
+Other financial instruments such as cash and cash equivalents, other assets, management fee payable and accrued expenses are short-term financial assets and financial liabilities whose carrying amounts approximate their fair value.
 Cash and cash equivalents are classified under level 1 while the remaining financial assets and liabilities are classified under level 3.